blitz/x86.lol/_posts/2019-01-30-tell-me-your-isa.md

 This is already messy enough, but there are special cases in the instruction set that don't really fit in any nice scheme at all.
 For example, `movabs` is the only instruction with an 8-byte immediate value.
-Or there are legacy prefixes that are re-used in SSE instructions to modify them.
-The `repnz` (Repeat-Non-Zero) legacy prefix that switches a `addps` (add packed single float) instruction to a `addpd` (add packed double float) instruction.
-Also segment selector overrides have been re-used as branch-taken/branch-not-take hints that have since been abandoned.
+Or there are legacy prefixes that are re-used in SSE instructions to modify them, such as the `repnz` (Repeat-Non-Zero) legacy prefix that switches a `addps` (add packed single float) instruction to a `addpd` (add packed double float) instruction.
+Also segment selector overrides have been re-used as branch-taken/branch-not-taken hints that have since been abandoned.
 The list goes on.
 It's just plain crazy.

 All of this raises some questions: